cyberphone/doc/payments/review-secure-payment-confirmation.md

 *Well, here things gets "complicated"...*

-If SPC would be competitive with native apps it would also challenge the Web Payment WG members' own offerings like:
+If SPC would be competitive with native apps it could potentially also challenge the Web Payment WG members' own offerings like:
 - Apple: Apple Pay
 - Google: G-Pay